Gayatri-2017/term-project-team-d/README.md

    The entities in our application are

 ##### 1. User:
-   A use is a customer who orders food or updates other tables.
+   A user is a customer who orders food or updates other tables.
 ##### 2. Restaurants:
    A food outlet consisting of various food items and their prices.
 ##### 3. Order: